-It was not until famed explorer Captain John Fremont traveled into the Las Vegas Valley in 1844, that anyone other than Spanish explorers, missionaries, and the Native Americans knew of the valley.
+It was not until famed explorer Captain John Fremont traveled into the Las Vegas Valley in 1844 that anyone other than Spanish explorers, missionaries, and the Native Americans knew of the valley.
 In 1855, Brigham Young assigned 30 Mormon missionaries to the area to convert the Paiute Indian population.
 They soon built a fort that constituted the first non-Indian settlement in the region.
 The Paiute rejected their teachings, occasionally raiding the fort until it was abandoned in 1857.
 Several years later, in 1864, the U.S. Army built Fort Baker there.

-In 1885, the State Land Act offered land at $1.25 per acre and farming became the primary industry for the next 20 years, using the local springs to irrigate their crops.
+In 1885, the State Land Act offered land at $1.25 per acre, and farming became the primary industry for the next 20 years, using the local springs to irrigate their crops.
 Further growth occurred when precious metals were discovered in the area, starting the mining industry in the late 19th century.

-At the turn of the century, the springs were piped into the town providing a reliable source of fresh water.
+At the turn of the century, the springs were piped into the town, providing a reliable source of fresh water.
 The valley soon became a resting stop, first for wagon trains and later for railroads.
 The railroad was completed in January 1905, connecting Las Vegas to Los Angeles and Salt Lake City.
 The railroad would become the principal industry in Las Vegas for the next 25 years.

-Las Vegas was officially founded on May 15, 1905, when 100 acres, in what would later become downtown, were auctioned off to ready buyers.
-In the beginning, Las Vegas was a part of Lincoln County until 1909 when it became the county seat of the newly established Clark County.
+Las Vegas was officially founded on May 15, 1905, when 100 acres in what would later become downtown were auctioned off to ready buyers.
+In the beginning, Las Vegas was a part of Lincoln County until 1909, when it became the county seat of the newly established Clark County.

 Nevada was the last western state to outlaw gambling in the first decade of the 20th Century on October 1, 1910.
 In the beginning, the law was so strict that it even forbade the western custom of flipping a coin for the price of a drink.
-Legal or not, area residents wasted no time in setting up underground games.
+Legal or not, area residents wasted no time setting up underground games.
 Las Vegas became an incorporated city in 1911.

 With a population of a little more than 5,000, Las Vegas legalized gambling again on March 19, 1931, a decision that would forever change the face of Nevada and the city of Las Vegas.
 One month later, the city issued six gambling licenses.

-In the same year, the construction of Hoover Dam brought an influx of construction workers which started a population boom and gave the Valley’s economy, which was in the grips of the Great Depression, a needed boost.
+In the same year, the construction of Hoover Dam brought an influx of construction workers, which started a population boom and gave the Valley’s economy, which was in the grips of the Great Depression, a needed boost.

 Las Vegas started its rise to world fame in 1941 when hotelman Tommy Hull built the El Rancho Vegas Hotel-Casino across from the current Sahara Hotel on what would become known as the Las Vegas Strip.
-Hull also began the “entertainment” type of casino that would develop Las Vegas’ reputation as a desert playland, when he booked singers, comedians, strippers, and dancers to entertain the hotel guests in the resort’s small, intimate showroom.
+Hull also began the “entertainment” type of casino that would develop Las Vegas’ reputation as a desert playland when he booked singers, comedians, strippers, and dancers to entertain the hotel guests in the resort’s small, intimate showroom.

-Several such early enterprises are widely reputed to have been backed by money from crime syndicates based in the eastern United States.
+Several such early enterprises are widely reputed to have been backed by money from crime syndicates in the eastern United States.
 Gangsters Benjamin “Bugsy” Siegel and Meyer Lansky are widely credited as the organizers and prime movers behind the early development of Las Vegas.
 Tourism and entertainment took over as the largest employer in the valley.

 Today, the Flamingo Hotel is the only survivor of the 1940s era, as other resorts have long lost their identities through absorption by new owners, demolition, extensive renovations, and name changes.
-Though the Flamingo retains its original name after all these years, it has been entirely renovated in order to compete with the newer modern hotels on the Las Vegas Strip.
+Though the Flamingo retains its original name after all these years, it has been entirely renovated to compete with the newer modern hotels on the Las Vegas Strip.

 Resort building continued to accelerate in Las Vegas in the 1950s.
 The Desert Inn was opened in 1950, followed by the Sahara Hotel, atop the site of the old Club Bingo, in 1952.
 In the same year, the Sands Hotel opened.
 In 1955, the Riviera Hotel became the first high-rise hotel on the Strip.

-In 1993, Mirage owner Steve Wynn opened Treasure Island adjacent to the Mirage, featuring Buccaneer Bay where a full-scale pirate ship and British frigate engage in a battle of cannon fire.
+In .1993, Mirage owner Steve Wynn opened Treasure Island adjacent to the Mirage, featuring Buccaneer Bay, where a full-scale pirate ship and British frigate engage in a battle of cannon fire.
 More and more “Disneyland” type resorts sprouted up, including the Excalibur, the Luxor, and New York-New York.